tebri11/en-for-designers/03-aboutness/case-study.md

 1. I used thin font, cold colors with light pink.
 2. All sheets of paper were created with strong, silver paper.
 3. My sister’s favorite plant is eucalypt - pure, cold, decent, minimalist… So I used this green plant with small, pink flowers.
-4. Each invitation includes a natural, brown small, and big envelope.
+4. Each invitation includes a natural, brown, small and big envelope.